In this article

 2) To retain data for a specific period, and remove it once the retention period expires, choose Retention period, and enter the number of days (from 1 to 36,500).

-• Step 6: If you selected Retention period in the previous step, choose what to do with the data when the retention period ends.
+• Step 6: If you selected Retention period in the previous step, specify the action to be taken when the retention period ends.
 Click Create.

 Retain data using retention rules